 We need nonprofit organizations to be strong if they’re to make progress against their missions.
 Organizational strength, aka “organizational capacity,” doesn’t just happen by itself.
 It has to be developed, or built.
 Capacity building for nonprofits requires support from outside funders.
 In our publication, which you can download free below, we detail why organizational capacity building for nonprofits is important and how it can done better.

-For Grantmakers: This article presents the dynamics of successful capacity building efforts, which we hope allows them to be taken more seriously.
+The publication presents the dynamics of successful capacity building efforts We hope this presentation allows these dynamics to be taken more seriously.
 Grantmakers can use these dynamics to increase the chances of success of the nonprofits they support.

-For Nonprofits: Capacity is the key to long-term sustainability.
-We hope that nonprofits will incorporate the elements of successful capacity building into their organizational planning, and that foundations will consider the merits of such planning in their grant review process.
+Capacity is the key to long-term sustainability.
+We hope that nonprofits will incorporate the elements of successful capacity building into their organizational planning If nonprofits punch this up in their grant requests, foundations should recognize the merits of these efforts in their grant review process.

-For Activists: Activists on nonprofit and grantmaker boards can help legitimize and advocate capacity building activities into their role as director.
+Activists on nonprofit and philanthropic boards can help legitimize and advocate capacity building activities.
+Discuss capacity building in your staff and board meetings.

-For Evaluators: Knowing what to look for is half the struggle of evaluation; this article illuminates the potential positive outcomes of capacity building activities.
+Knowing what to look for is half the struggle of evaluation.
+This publication illuminates the potential positive outcomes of capacity building activities.

 Originally appeared: Website of the Effective Communities Project

 Number of pages: 15 Original date: February 2003